aeherman/ccrb_sp2021/reports/final_project.md

 ## Repeat Offenses

-First, let's take a look at the distribution of repeat allegations.
+First, let's take a look at the distribution of repeat complaints.

-In the left plot, we can see the total of number of officers with a given number of repeat allegations.
+In the left plot, we can see the total of number of officers with a given number of repeat complaints.
 This plot demonstrates a declining pattern and indicates that 50% of officers in the database have fewer than 3 allegations against them.
 Some officers have nearly 30 allegations against them.

 In order to be included in the dataset, officers must have at least one substantiated allegation against them.
 In the plot on the right, which demonstrates the total number of allegations for all officers with a given number of repeat allegations, we can see that, indeed, for officers with only one allegation, it was substantiated.
 This data inclusion condition skews the proportion of officers with fewer allegations toward substantiated.

 <img src="../src/visualizations/Visuals_files/figure-html/repeat_complaints-1.png" width="672" />

-But this dataset goes back until the 1980s and contains data only on current officers, and these data points concern officers who are still on the force and have had more time to collect allegations.
+But this dataset contains data only on current officers, some of whom have been around since the 1980s and have had more time to collect allegations.
 So, we can divide up the officers by "year of entry" (defined as the first registered year of a substantiated allegation) to compare officers who have had similar numbers of years to collect allegations.
+Indeed, in the plot below, we can see that officers who have been around longer have more complaints against them.

 <img src="../src/visualizations/Visuals_files/figure-html/repeat_complaints_decade_entry-1.png" width="672" />

 ## Repeat Offenses by Racial Demographics

-The allegations against officers with a given number of repeat allegations vary by the race of the complainant and the race of the officer.
+The allegations against officers with a given number of repeat complaints vary by the race of the complainant and the race of the officer.
 The below plot indicates that the majority of complainants are people of color, and a higher proportion of allegations of white complainants are substantiated.

 <img src="../src/visualizations/Visuals_files/figure-html/repeat_complaints_eth-2.png" width="672" />

-The below plot groups repeat allegations by the identified race of the complainant and the officer.
+The below plot groups repeat complaints by the identified race of the complainant and the officer.
 This grouping demonstrates that the distribution of complaints is similar across racial demographics, and that the majority of allegations are Black complainants against White officers.

 <img src="../src/visualizations/Visuals_files/figure-html/repeat_complaints_eth-1.png" width="672" />